Ebola is so infectious that patients need to be treated in isolation by staff wearing protective clothing.

 - Explore our Ebola outbreak timeline

-Since the Ebola outbreak in West Africa was officially declared on 22 March in Guinea, it has claimed at least 2,296 lives.
-The outbreak is the largest ever, and is now raging unabated.
-Five countries are currently affected: Guinea, Liberia, Nigeria, Sierra Leone and Senegal.
+Since the Ebola outbreak in West Africa was officially declared on 22nd March in Guinea, it has claimed 4,492 lives.
+The outbreak is the largest ever, and is currently affecting three countries in West Africa: Guinea, Liberia and Sierra Leone.

-MSF teams on the ground are seeing critical gaps in all aspects of the response, including medical care, training of health staff, infection control, contact tracing, epidemiological surveillance, alert and referral systems, community education and mobilisation.
+MSF teams in West Africa are still seeing critical gaps in all aspects of the response, including medical care, training of health staff, infection control, contact tracing, epidemiological surveillance, alert and referral systems, community education and mobilisation.

-MSF has been responding to the outbreak since March, and currently has a total of 1,860 staff working in Guinea, Liberia, Nigeria, Sierra Leone and Senegal, treating a rapidly increasing number of patients.
+MSF has been responding to the outbreak since March, and currently has a total of 3,253 staff working in Guinea, Liberia and Sierra Leone, treating a rapidly increasing number of patients.